Historical Apoplexy · State Legislative Adaptations · Ohio

 Ohio essential goods program.

-(B) The purpose of the program is to produce and distribute clothing,
+(B) The purpose of the program is to produce and distribute

-household supplies, hygiene products, tools, educational materials,
+clothing, household supplies, hygiene products, tools, educational

-manufacturing partnerships and direct procurement.
+through manufacturing partnerships and direct procurement.

-infrastructure and workforce to produce essential goods within the
+infrastructure and workforce to produce essential goods within

-deindustrialization idled.
+that deindustrialization idled.

 122.91 Essential goods categories.

-(A) The program shall distribute goods in the following categories:
+(A) The program shall distribute goods in the following

 (1) Clothing and footwear;